talawson05/advent-of-code-golang/2025/day-01/README.md

 The number of 0s was coming out incorrect.
 Turns out I was occluding the current dial position variable, which lead to overwriting the count.
 Changing `currentDialPosition := DoRotation` to `currentDialPosition = returnPosition` solved it.
 Onto part 2.

+## Part 2

+Now we count every time we touch the number 0, passing and stopping.
+My zero check is outside of the rotation, so a refactor is in order.
+The ability to have multiple return values coming out of a function is great;
+and the ability to ignore the new value with `_` keeps the existing tests working.
+The addition of optional arguments helped keep the interface too, but at the cost of extra logic inside the function.
+Added the same step by step test, plus tests for when a single rotation will loop over the zero multiple times.
+Success!